Stefan485/Artificial-Intelligence-1/README.md

 ### Week 10
 In this exercises we are solving the problem of binary classification on the Titanic dataset.
 Here we learn and implement preprocissing of the tabular datasets, train-test splits, k-fold cross validation, hyperparameter tuning and evaluation of the models.

+### Week 11
+In this exercises we are implementing neural networks using tensorflow.keras API in order to recognize handwritten digits from the MNIST dataset.

 ## Additional Problems

 Contains some additional problems that can be useful for preparation for the first practical exam.